Staff Tips For Submitting an Essay or Short Story for the David Carr Prize

-Each year, the David Carr Prize explores the literary themes of the intersection of technology, new media, and culture, in honor of the late journalist’s life and legacy.
+Each year, the David Carr Prize explores the literary themes of the intersection of technology, new media, and culture, in honor of the late journalist's life and legacy.
 This year we challenge current students — high school, undergraduate, and graduate students (PhD & Masters included) — to respond to the following prompt in a short story or essay of 1,500 words or less.
-All entries must be submitted before the December 6 deadline.
+All entries must be submitted before the extended deadline on Sunday, December 8.

 "What do we do with our time and lives if society no longer depends on us to work?"